Syria: Will anyone be prosecuted for war crimes?

 (CNN)The bombardment of rebel-held districts of eastern Aleppo this week -- hours after a truce had been declared -- prompted grave claims that a war crime had been committed.

-Turkey's President Recep Tayyip Erdogan accused the government of Syrian President Bashar al-Assad of "brazenly committing war crimes" .
-UN human rights chief Zeid Ra'ad al Hussein similarly said the Syrian regime's heavy bombardment of an area "packed with civilians" after a brief ceasefire broke down "most likely constitutes war crimes."
+Turkey's President Recep Tayyip Erdogan accused the government of Syrian President Bashar al-Assad of "brazenly committing war crimes."
+UN human rights chief Zeid Ra'ad al Hussein similarly said the Syrian regime's heavy bombardment of an area "packed with civilians" after the brief ceasefire broke down "most likely constitutes war crimes."

 In a tweet late Thursday, Ukrainian President Petro Poroshenko wrote that "Russia must also pay a high price for heinous war crimes, which it supports and commits in Syria, in particular in Aleppo."